 The District shares a public water system with MUD 39.
 Water Supply Plant No. 1 consists of a 1,500 gallon per minute ("gpm") well, two (2) 15,000 gallon hydropneumatic tanks, two (2) 125,000 gallon ground storage tanks, and a 4,800 gpm of booster pump capacity.
-According to the Engineer, the water plant is currently capable of serving 1,250 equivalent single-family connections ("esfc").
+Water Supply Plant No. 2 consists of a 1,400 gpm well, one 15,000 gallon hydropneumatic tank, one 250,000 gallon ground storage tank, and 3,500 gpm of booster pump capacity.
+According to the Engineer, the combined water system is currently capable of serving 2,500 equivalent single-family connections ("esfc").
 In addition, the District and MUD 39's shared water system has an emergency water supply interconnect with neighboring Brazoria County Municipal Utility District No. 25.